kashmir54/kashmir54.github.io/index.md

 # Welcome to my blog!

 Wow!
 You make it to this website.
-Thanks for comming in, dear visitor.
+Thanks for coming in!
 This website is all about sharing this awesome path of discovery I'm in.
 I usually do some CTFs and HackTheBox stuff but I'm interested in radio and any other thing that has to deal with computers and electronics.
 This is an open space, so feel free to contact me in case there are any doubts of what I post here.